dojo/docs/dojox/gfx.rst

 This file implements serialization helpers:

+forEach(shape, f, o)
+  Takes a shape or a surface and applies a function "f" to in the context of "o" (or global, if missing).
+If "shape" was a surface or a group, it applies the same function to all children recursively effectively visiting all shapes of the underlying scene graph.
+This function is available since Dojo 1.3.1.

 serialize(shape)
   Takes a shape or a surface and returns a DOM object, which describes underlying shapes.

 deserialize(parent, object)
   Takes a surface or a shape and populates it with an object produced by serialize().

 toJson(shape, prettyPrint)
   Works just like serialize() but returns a JSON string.
 If prettyPrint is true, the string is pretty-printed to make it more human-readable.

 fromJson(parent, json)
   Works just like deserialize() but takes a JSON representation of the object.

 serialize()
   Returns following objects:

   for a surface it returns an array of shapes.

-  for a group it returns an object with a member variable children, which contains an array of shapes.
+  for a group it returns an object with a property "children", which contains an array of shapes.

-  for a shape it returns an object with a member variable shape, which contains a shape definition object.
+  for a shape it returns an object with a property "shape", which contains a shape definition object.

 Both a Shape and a Group may contain following member variables:

   transform
     Contains a transformation matrix.

   stroke
     Contains a stroke definition object.

   fill
     Contains a fill definition object.

   font
     Contains a font definition for text-based objects.

 Serialization helpers can be used to implement a persistent storage of vector-based images, generation of them on the server, conversion of dojox.gfx-based pictures in other formats (e.g., to PDF), and conversion of other formats (e.g., raw SVG) to dojox.gfx.

 You can find examples in dojox/gfx/demos/creator.html and dojox/gfx/demos/inspector.html.
 Many serialized examples can be found in
 ::

   dojox/gfx/demos/data/*.json.